Speleo 2017 Program

 Meetings of individual UIS Departments, Commissions and Working Groups, as well as of national and regional speleological associations, and many other meetings and workshops are a very important part of the Congress.
 The organisers of these meetings are asked to contact the organizing committee (firstname.lastname@example.org) to assist the scheduling of these meetings.
 An overview will be on the ICS website as soon as the details are available.

 Plans for a full program of social events including the banquet are well advanced.
-Details of these are coming soon on this website.
-There will be art exhibitions, outings and book launches, too.

 Contributions to the program